mwood23/slate-test-utils/README.md

 - If you get an error about `DataTransfer` not being defined then you haven't imported the `slate-test-utils` mock correctly
 - If you get an error about your patch file make sure your versions are consistent with the `/example` file or create a patch specific to that version

+## FAQ

+- Could I use this with Prosemirror?
+I suppose you could depending on how they handle their events under the hood.

 ## TODO